enamarat/techdegree-project-7/README.md

 # techdegree-project-7

-A portfolio site built using Node.js, Express and Pug.
+A portfolio site which is built using Node.js, Express and Pug.